smlabto/polidashboard/README.md

 This function reads WORDCLOUD_API_URL from your environment variables, so make sure to set it.

 `export WORDCLOUD_API_URL=0.0.0.0:[port_number]`

+## ❇️ Collector

+The important part of the collector is in collector/collect.py (the other files in the collector module are provided by Facebook).
+"collect.py" accepts the country code (i.e. ca, us) as an argument, and has a method to update each of the five Mongo collections for each ad.

+You can learn more about the fields [Facebooks Ad Library API provides here](https://www.facebook.com/ads/library/api/)

 ## ❇️ Adding New Countries